DaveBackus/Data_Bootcamp_Book/py-fun1.md

 **Exercise.** Extract the string `'thon'` from `python`.

-**Slicing lists.**  We count the same way we did with strings, but the objects here are items in lists not characters in strings.
+**Slicing lists.**  We count the same way we did with strings, but the objects here are items in lists rather than characters in strings.
 Let's see if we can teach ourselves.

 **Exercise.** Take the list `numberlist = [1, 5, -3]`.
 Use slicing to set a variable `first` equal to the first item.
 Set another variable `last` equal to the last item.
 Set a third variable `allbutlast` equal to the list without its last item.